Gun violence over July 4 week dropped in 2024, but still above 2019 levels

 In 2022, the Illinois suburb of Highland Park was the site of a devastating mass shooting in which seven people were killed and dozens more were wounded when a gunman opened fire on the city's Fourth of July parade.
 That parade returned this year for the first time since the shooting.

+Milwaukee had the second most shooting incidents of any U.S. city over the week, with 23, and Detroit was third in shootings with 21.
+Detroit, however, had more shooting victims than Milwaukee, 42 compared to 28.

-Gun violence in Chicago made Illinois have the most individual shooting incidents of any state over the holiday week this year.
-California also saw a fairly high number of shooting incidents this year, which is unsurprising given that it is the nation's most populous state.
+The Gun Violence Archive recorded shootings over July Fourth week in 46 states.
+The gun violence in Chicago made Illinois have the most individual shooting incidents of any state over the holiday week this year with 100 total incidents.
+California also saw a fairly high number of shooting incidents this year, 68, which is unsurprising given that it is the nation's most populous state.
+Texas had the third most shootings with 53.

 The number of shooting victims over the Fourth of July week has been dropping every year since 2020, but they still remain above 2019 levels.
 That year, there were 1,177 total victims, with 318 deaths and another 859 people wounded.
 The numbers then spiked in 2020, when 536 people were killed and 1,172 were wounded, for a total of 1,708 gunshot victims.